biketobass/biketobass.github.io/docs/_posts/2024-02-16-mapping-electric-plants-using-the-eia-api.markdown

 And here is a [dynamic version of the same map](/assets/open_street_map.html).

-The code I used to generate the above two maps is
+Along with the `Eia` class [(available here)](https://github.com/biketobass/eia-api) that I defined, the code I used to generate the above two maps is
 ```
 data_getter = eia.Eia()
 data_getter.map_electric_plants(facets={'stateid':['MA']}, mapbox=False, open_street=True,